About the Department

 Laszlo Prokai, Ph.D. was recruited in 2005 from the University of Florida in Gainesville, as the Robert A. Welch Professor in Chemistry.
 Dr. Prokai is an internationally known scientist in medicinal chemistry, mass spectrometry and proteomics.
 He established a state-of-the-art Mass Spectrometry Facility, and collaborates with scientist within the institution as well national and international researchers.
 The mass spectrometry facility provides service to scientist within our institution, and this facility is described in more detail later in this document.
 In 2011, Dr. Prokai was named the Robert A. Welch Chair in Biochemistry

-In 2005, Karol Gryczynski, Ph.D. and his brother, Ignacy Gryczynski, Ph.D. joined the Department of Molecular Biology and Immunology and the Department of Cell Biology and Anatomy.
+In 2005, Karol Gryczynski, Ph.D. and his brother, Ignacy Gryczynski, Ph.D. joined the Department of Molecular Biology and Immunology and the Department of Cell Biology and Immunology.
 They were recruited from the Center for Fluorescence Microscopy at the University of Maryland.
-After obtaining funds from the Emerging Technologies Funds of Texas in 2007, the Center for Commercialization of Fluorescence Technologies (CCFT) was established.
+After obtaining funds from the Emerging Technologies Funds of Texas in 2007, the Center for Fluorescence Technologies and Nanomedicine (CFTN) was established.
 Karol Gryczynski, Ph.D. was the Director.
 Ignacy Gryczynski, Ph.D., Julian Borejdo, Ph.D. and Benjamin Harris, Ph.D.
 (Regents Professor) were also part of this productive group.
-The CCFT has provided new fluorescence technologies for researchers at UNTHSC, the state of Texas, and around the world.
-There are frequent visiting scientists to work with the faculty in CCFT, and the CCFT provides training opportunities for the local, national and international scientists.
-The CCFT is described in more detail later in this document.
+The CFTN has provided new fluorescence technologies for researchers at UNTHSC, the state of Texas, and around the world.
+There are frequent visiting scientists to work with the faculty in CFTN, and the CFTN provides training opportunities for the local, national and international scientists.
+The CFTN is described in more detail later in this document.

 In an effort to improve recruitment of graduate students, Jamboor Vishwanatha, Ph.D., who was then the Associate Dean of GSBS, proposed in 2007 to expand the graduate programs which focused on health related topics, rather than discipline-focused.
 In the Fall of 2007, the Cancer Biology Program was started and was centered in the Department of Molecular Biology and Immunology.
 This was envisioned and developed into an interdepartmental program that includes faculty from multiple departments.
 Alakananda Basu, Ph.D. was appointed as the Graduate Advisor and guide the development of the training program.